lcswsher/13_Project_2/README.md

 First, we decided to clean data from the data scientist file by eliminating duplicate companies.

-From Glassdoor the data was combined based in companies names and merged to see the salries.
+From Glassdoor the data was combined based in companies names and merged to see the salaries.